-If you have come to this page after reading my article about how stress may have been affecting your health... you might notice that some of the physical symptoms of stress are the same as adrenal fatigue symptoms.
+If you have come to this page after reading my article about how stress may have been affecting your health, you might notice that some of the physical symptoms of stress are the same as adrenal fatigue symptoms.

-Also note that you do not have to have all of these symptoms, for it to be adrenal gland fatigue.
-Many people do suffer from quite a few of them.
+Also note that you do not have to have all of these symptoms, for it to be adrenal gland fatigue, but many people do suffer from quite a few of them.

 So lets take a look at the first group of adrenal fatigue symptoms and see what they include:

 As you may have noticed many of the previous adrenal fatigue symptoms relate to how you feel and how you are physically coping with life.

 There is a second group of symptoms that you may have, that relate to food, digestion and your weight.

 There are a number of excellent remedies that may help you, but they do need to be combined with changes to your lifestyle.

 If you have been having trouble sleeping it is important that you look at whether the way you are living is responsible for part of the problem.

-Each time you drink coffee, the caffeine is stimulating the release of cortisol... one of the adrenal hormones, which is part of the problem.
+Each time you drink coffee, or caffeine energy drinks, the caffeine is stimulating the release of cortisol... one of the adrenal hormones, which is part of the problem.

-Some of the herbal adaptogens that are helpful for adrenal gland fatigue include:
+See the list of some of the herbal adaptogens that are helpful for adrenal gland fatigue include: